Try these halloumi cheese recipes for dishes you won’t forget!

 This recipe calls for za’atar seasoning, a beautiful Middle Eastern blend of spices, including oregano, thyme, marjoram, sumac, and toasted sesame seeds.

 You should be able to find it at your local supermarket or online.
-Or, you can also make your own if you want it as fresh as possible.

 A lot of vegetarian recipes use cauliflower in place of meat, which is fine.
 It’s such a versatile vegetable, and it’s cheap to boot.